 6. West Side Market

-Not to mention, the market was listed on the National Register of Historic Places in 1973.
+Not to mention, the West Side Market was listed on the National Register of Historic Places in 1973.
 Drenched in history, it attracts many tourists every year.

 7. Lake View Cemetery

-Founded in 1869, the cemetery is famous for its funerary monuments and mausoleums.
-This garden-style cemetery is located on hilly ground and features miles of paths, shrubs, trees, and flowers.
+Founded in 1869, the cemetery is famous for its aesthetic funerary monuments and mausoleums.
+This cemetery is on hilly grounds and has miles of paths and botany.

 See Related: Fun & Best Things to Do in Toledo, Ohio